 Within the year, while Mercury and Austin were living in a tiny London flat, Mercury's newly formed band, Queen, would begin to see success.
-Austin recognized Mercury's star power during a small showcase at his old college.
-She also recognized that she was coming along for the ride.
-"That night, I realized that I had to go along with this and be part of it.
+Austin recognised Mercury's star power during a small showcase at his old college.
+She also recognised that she was coming along for the ride.
+"That night, I realised that I had to go along with this and be part of it.
 As everything took off I was watching him flower.
 It was wonderful to observe," Austin told OK.

 To their friends, Austin and Mercury seemed like the epitome of young love and happiness.
 "They were very sweet.
 They were like a married couple.
 This was obviously true love,” Queen's Brian May said in Freddie Mercury: The Untold Story.

 Mercury proposed to Austin in 1973.
 “He gave me a big box on Christmas Day.
 Inside was another box, then another and so it went on.
 It was like one of his playful games,” she recalled to Daily Mail in 2013.
 “Eventually, I found a lovely jade ring inside the last small box.I was shocked.
 It just so wasn’t what I was expecting.
 I just whispered, ‘Yes.
 I will.’”
 The scene is recreated in the film Bohemian Rhapsody.